Famous Kiwis, including Richie McCaw, are increasingly being targeted by fake news scams

 Jones – a Richlister, prominent businessman and property investor – said he had nothing to do with a sponsored Facebook page, which claims he endorses a cryptocurrency.

-"I've always mocked speculation as for fools when it comes to money-making, which of course is all buying cryptocurrencies amounts to," he told the Herald, adding that the "story" was "bogus".
+"I've always mocked speculation as for fools when it comes to money-making, which of course is all buying cryptocurrencies amounts to," he told the

 "Why there's been a splurge of this stuff targeting me recently is a mystery.
 I'll make inquiries to find a computer sophisticate (which I'm certainly not) who may have an answer."